 Omega maintains a commitment to high corporate governance standards.
 We believe that sound corporate governance strengthens the accountability of our Board and management and promotes the long-term interest of stockholders.
-The bullets below highlight areas of our governance practices, which should be read in conjunction with the information set forth above and in our Corporate Governance Guidelines available through our website at www.omegahealthcare.com:
+The bullets below highlight areas of our governance practices, which should be read in conjunction with the information set forth above and in our Corporate Governance Guidelines available through our website.